grelmu/ASCC-Capstone/mppw/guide/docs/deploy.md

 ...
 ```

-> Unfortunately, the composites.maine.edu domains currently use self-signed certificates.
-To work around this, it is necessary to explicitly whitelist the `docker-images.composites.maine.edu:5000` hostname in `daemon.json`.
-See [`docs.docker`](https://docs.docker.com/registry/insecure/) for more details on how to do so.
+> The composites.maine.edu domains now have secure certificates, but to use docker repositories from unverified domains see [`docs.docker`](https://docs.docker.com/registry/insecure/).

 Once logged in, docker images of the form `docker-images.composites.maine.edu:5000/ascc/xyz` are available to `pull`.